 Comparing CRM costs shouldn’t require a calculator and three spreadsheets.
-We analyzed pricing from 12 major platforms to show you what companies really charge once you factor in the extras nobody mentions upfront.
+We analyzed pricing from 12 major platforms to show what companies really pay once you factor in the extras nobody mentions upfront.

-Most vendors bury their real costs behind “contact us” buttons and tiered packages filled with features you won’t use.
-Here’s what we found after digging through the fine print.
+Most vendors hide real costs behind “contact us” buttons and tiered packages filled with features you won’t use.
+Here’s what we found.

-You get a contact database that works like a digital Rolodex with search.
-Sales teams can move deals through stages on a basic pipeline board.
-Reports show you last week’s closed deals and who’s been making calls.
-Your emails from Outlook or Gmail sync up, but forget about automation – everything’s manual at this level.
+Contact database that works like a digital Rolodex with search.
+Sales teams move deals through stages on a basic pipeline board.
+Reports show last week’s closed deals and who’s been making calls.

-Now things get interesting.
-The system starts doing work for you – new leads automatically go to the right salesperson based on territory or product type.
-It’ll rank your prospects by who’s most likely to buy (though the accuracy varies wildly between vendors).
+The system starts doing work for you.
+New leads automatically route to the right salesperson based on territory or product type.
+Ranks prospects by likelihood to buy (accuracy varies wildly between vendors).

 *Average ratings on G2, Trustradius & Capterra